gunthercox/Salvius/readme.md

 #### Instlling psutil

 The python package `psutil` is used to display various system statistics.
-To use install this package you will need to `apt-get install python-dev`.
+To use install this package you will need to run `sudo apt-get install python-dev`.

 #### Running on Pi from a flash drive